Frank Otto (media entrepreneur)

-Frank Otto (born July 7, 1957) is a German media entrepreneur and pioneer in the field of private radio and private television in Germany.
+Frank Otto (born 7 July 1957) is a German media entrepreneur and pioneer in the field of private radio and private television in Germany.
 Aside from Frank Otto Medien Beteiligungs GmbH & Co.KG, he is also involved in various radio and TV stations.

 Biography

-Frank Otto is the second-eldest son of Werner Otto, the founder of the Otto Group, Born in Hamburg, he was trained as a restorer of paper and graphics at the Hamburg Museum of Arts and Crafts and studied Fine Art at the Muthesius Academy of Kiel.
+Frank Otto is the second-eldest son of Werner Otto, the founder of the Otto Group.
+Born in Hamburg, he was trained as a restorer of paper and graphics at the Hamburg Museum of Arts and Crafts and studied Fine Art at the Muthesius Academy of Kiel.
 After that, he was active as a musician and music producer.

 In 1987, he founded OK Radio, the second Hamburg-based private radio station (now HAMBURG ZWEI) and is the majority shareholder to this day.
 Together with Time Warner and Sony Television he became co-founder of the European music television channel VIVA in 1993.
 In 1995 he founded Hamburg 1, one of the first private regional television in Germany.
-Among other things, he is involved with the Schleswig-Holstein radio delta radio and Radio NORA and 98.8 KISS FM Berlin, Energy Saxony and RauteMusik.FM.
+Among other things, he is involved with the Schleswig-Holstein radio delta radio and Radio NORA and 98.8 KISS FM Berlin, Energy Saxony, Hamburg Zwei, NRW1 and RauteMusik.FM.

 Along with Kathrin Lohmann, Frank Otto is currently one of the managing directors of Film Manufacturers GmbH, Germany.
-In addition, Otto scored the soundtrack for his sister's, Katharina Otto-Bernstein's award winning film, Beautopia.
+In addition, Otto scored the soundtrack for his sister's, Katharina Otto-Bernstein's award-winning film, Beautopia.

 From 1999 to 2003 he was also editor of the Hamburger Morgenpost.

 At the Expo 2005 in Aichi, Japan, his music and multimedia project TRIP – Remix Your Experience was presented for the first time.
 The first full-scale performance was given in December 2005 in the USA at Bergamot Station in California.
 His production company established for this purpose, ferryhouse, further developed for a music label in 2007 (Releasing The Subways, Compact Space, Wolfgang Michels, Carl Carlton, Ashley Hicklin, Gabriella Cilmi, Nick Howard, Irie Révoltés incl.
 Alle Farben Remix).

 In the same year, he co-founded XOUNTS which became an official art-partner of the IFA before trading began.
 Since 2008 he has been involved in the Radio Park group.
 In the following spring he co-founded the Untitled – Publishing and agency.
 The open air theater Loreley was revived and upgraded by him and Ulrich Lautenschlager since 2010.
 Frank Otto lives in Hamburg's Uhlenhorst at the Alster.